Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Conclusion

 \section{Conclusion}

 The versatility of Piecewise-Deterministic Markov Processes (PDMPs) makes them a useful modeling framework for applications with non-diffusive random perturbations.
 In prior literature on PDMPs, the focus has been mostly on the average/expected performance.
 Unfortunately, this ignores the practical importance of relatively rare yet truly bad outcomes.
 The primary goal of our paper is to address this shortcoming and fully characterize the aleatoric uncertainty in a broad class of discrete and continuous PDMPs.
 We have accomplished this in section \ref{sec:compute}, approximating the Cumulative Distribution Function (CDF) for their outcomes by solving a system of linear hyperbolic PDEs.
 Although we did not pursue this here, it would be easy to adapt our approach to compute the CDF of {\em hitting times} in discrete time Markov chains.
 In continuous setting, similar ideas could be also extended to stochastic switching in diffusive systems.
+Despite our focus on time-till-exit examples, the presented approach is suitable for a broader class of running costs and PDMP performance measures.
+We illustrate this with a bioeconomic sample problem described in the Appendix.

-For simplicity of exposition, we have assumed the mode-switching rates $\lambda_{ij}$ to be constant, but it would be trivial to extend our framework to state-dependent switching rates $\lambda_{ij}(\x)$.
+For simplicity of exposition, we have assumed the mode-switching rates $\lambda_{ij}$ to be constant, but it should be easy to extend our framework to state-dependent switching rates $\lambda_{ij}(\x)$.
 The case of $\lambda_{ij}$'s deterministically evolving in time can be treated similarly by increasing the dimension of our state space.
 But random changes in rates present a more serious challenge, which is also related to handling model uncertainties.
 The latter is particularly important in PDMPs since in many practical applications these rates are not known precisely and are instead estimated based on historical data.
 It is thus useful to characterize the {\em range} of possible CDFs -- a task accomplished in section \ref{sec:bounds}, where tight CDF bounds are developed under the assumption that each (state-independent) transition rate $\lambda_{ij}$ has known bounds but does not necessarily remain constant throughout the process.